RaxCodes37/pass-approval-polk/README.md

 ### Description

-Application made for my county schools to implement online passes.
+Application made for my county's schools to implement online passes.
 Features an admin/teacher and student page.

 Helps teachers collect their student's pass information and store it in the same place.